Skip to content Skip to navigation Skip to footer

 copy to or from U S B

 5. The left side of the next screen will display rides and waypoints currently on your vehicle.
-The right side will display files from your USB flash drive.
+The right side will display files from your USB.
 Locate the file you would like to transfer onto your vehicle and press the arrow button.
 The file will be added to the bottom of the left list.

 transfer ride onto Ride Command display

-Your planned ride can now be accessed on your Ride Command display.
+Your planned ride can now be accessed on your display.

-6. Exit the menu and safely remove your USB flash drive.
+6. Exit the menu and safely remove your USB.

 7. To view your planned ride on your display, pull up the map icon on the bottom of your display.
-Then select RIDES & WAYPOINTS.
+Select RIDES & WAYPOINTS.

 rides and waypoints navigation